wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 # $$a_6$$

-$$a_6$$ is another state whose constraints can sometimes interfere with our round 1 constraints.
+$$a_6$$ is another state whose constraints can sometimes interfere with our round-one constraints.
 The failure rate is low but nonzero.
 My (somewhat lazy) solution is to just regenerate the block from scratch whenever a failure is detected.

-I've experimentally determined that the round 2 massage has a better chance of leaving us with both sets of conditions satisfied than the round 1 massage does, so that's the massage we'll use.
-The code to massage $$a_6$$ looks like this:
+I've experimentally determined that the round 2 massage has a better chance of leaving us with both sets of conditions satisfied than the round-one massage does, so that's the massage we'll use.
+The code to massage $$a_6$$ looks like
+this:

 ```python